-WEEKEND VARIETY WIRELESS - July 14th and July 15th, 2018
+WEEKEND VARIETY WIRELESS - August 18th and August 19th, 2018

 8:15 Media Stick with Paul Casserly.
 The week’s media dissected.

 9:10 Skeptical Thoughts with Mark Honeychurch.
 The week’s woo and scams exposed for what they aren’t.

 9:30 Steve Kilby of The Church, up close.
 He discusses his life, influences, and just how hard is it to kick heroin?
 He’s an expert.
 He’s done it 8 times.
 The Starfish 30th Anniversary Tour Facebook page here.